 Our coasts and seas are brimming with life too, with many sightings of dolphins off the coasts of Wales.
-The Wales coastal path is a great way to see nature.
+The Wales coast path is a great way to see nature.

-There are many islands off the coast to explore, with regular boat trips to many.
+There are several islands off the coast to explore with regular boat trips around or to some of these islands.
 Why not visit Skomer Island, where you go on a day trip and can even arrange to stay overnight.
 Trips to the island run from 1 April until 31 October each year.
 The island is home to a wealth of wildlife including kittiwakes and Atlantic grey seals.

 Places to see wildlife